Kloster Allerheiligen, Schaffhausen: Museum zu Allerheiligen

 Its extensive permanent collections and temporary exhibitions, the museum provides a wide variety of topics: Interdisciplinary special exhibitions stimulate discussion with current cultural and scientific themes, as well by the universality of the medieval monastery, the imposing cathedral, the idyllic herb garden and the largest freely accessible cloister of Switzerland.
 It is operated by financial contribution of the canton of Schaffhausen, foundations, associations and sponsorships.

 Facilities

-Public transportation is provided by the S-Bahn Zürich line S16 (ZVV), S22 (ZVV) and S33 (ZVV), or in general by SBB railway or Deutsche Bahn DB to Schaffhausen main station.
-Local bus lines provides the stops Rhybadi/IWC by line 5 and Schifflände by line 8.
+Public transportation to Schaffhausen railway station is provided by the Zurich S-Bahn (lines S9, S12, S24, S33) and InterCity and RegioExpress trains of Swiss Federal Railways from Zürich HB/Winterthur, or by Deutsche Bahn (DB) trains from Basel Badischer Bahnhof.
+Local bus lines of Verkehrsbetriebe Schaffhausen (vbsh) provide the stops Rhybadi/IWC by line 6 and Schifflände by lines 6, 8 and 25.
+Schifflände also has a pier served by boats of Schweizerische Schifffahrtsgesellschaft Untersee und Rhein (URh).

 The museum is closed on Mondays, usually the museum is open from 11:00 (11 am) to 17:00 (5 pm); after hours visits are available by appointment, as well as guided tours for groups.
 The monastery's buildings houses the museum, as well as the museum's shop, a restaurant and rooms for seminars.
 The staff of the museum consists of approximately 25 employees.